IchMagSchokolade/Style/README.md

 >  - https://schulen-ffedu.de
 >  - https://gauss-gymnasium.de/gawo/

 If a website updates and the Style breaks, please create an issue and I will update the Style as soon as possible.
+Requests are also possible.